PalmaAnd/PalmaAnd/README.md

 <table>
 <tr>

-    🎓 I am currently working on a Discord.js Bot and some other small projects.
+    🎓 I am currently studying Computer Science at the Paris Lodron University Salzburg.
-    🌱 I am currently learning GraphQL and also interested in Cyber Security.
+    🌱 I am currently working on the Advent of Code 2022.
     🎯 My Goal is to learn, how to be more efficient and smarter as a programmer.
     ✨ I love to create things with different languages and try new stuff.